johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 There are 7 tables in the dataset; one of them is a duplicate, so we combined the 6 unique tables.
 Some columns were reformatted, and the NULL and duplicate values were remove
 ### Business understanding

-In today’s fast-evolving fundraising landscape, nonprofit organisations face growing pressure to engage supporters meaningfully, demonstrate impact, and build trust through transparency.
+In today’s fast-evolving fundraising landscape, nonprofit organisations face growing pressure to engage supporters meaningfully, demonstrate their impact, and build trust through transparency.
 Traditional, instinct-driven approaches no longer meet modern donor expectations

 Adopting a data-informed approach is not just a technical upgrade—it’s a cultural shift that aligns mission, message, and measurement.
-With the right mindset and existing tools, even small organisations can use data to boost engagement and impact (Analytics for Good Institute, 2020).
+With the right mindset and existing tools, even small organisations can use data to boost engagement and impact.

 Delivering measurable change increasingly depends on how well nonprofits engage and retain supporters.
-As donor expectations rise and attention spans shrink, sustaining long-term relationships becomes a major challenge (Fundraise, 2024).
-Data-driven organisations are up to three times more likely to achieve mission-aligned growth and build lasting trust (McKinsey & Company, 2021).
+As donor expectations rise and attention spans shrink, sustaining long-term relationships becomes a major challenge.[McKinsey Global Institute](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/our-insights/five-facts-how-customer-analytics-boosts-corporate-performance) says that data-driven organisations are 23 times more likely to acquire customers, 6 times as likely to retain customers and 19 times as likely to be profitable, showing the importance of including data in decision making.

-Our objectives focus on reducing donor churn, strengthening relationships, and improving alignment between fundraising and impact.
-We aim to engage donors and inspire new strategies for attraction and retention and show data inpired Analysis and modeling in the context of NPOs.
+Our objectives focus on helping NPO'S reduce donor churn, strengthen their  relationships with donors, and improve alignment between fundraising and impact, with data driven analysis.
+We aim to help them engage donors and inspire new strategies for attraction and retention.

 ### Data Understanding
-A synthetic dataset was created to reflect the operational characteristics of a nonprofit focused on youth and community welfare.
+A synthetic dataset was created to reflect the operational characteristics of a nonprofit organisation, focused on youth and community welfare.
 It includes relational tables for donors, donations, campaigns, impact outcomes, and engagement activities.
 These tables are structured to support a complete engagement analysis from start to finish.

-Although the data is fictitious, it reflects realistic patterns based on sector research.
+Although the data is fictitious, it reflects realistic patterns based on [sector](https://www2.fundsforngos.org/) / [research](https://virtuous.org/resources/resource-center/).
 These patterns include donor attrition, variations in donation behavior, and inconsistent campaign performance (Virtuous, 2024).
 The goal is to encourage the use of data in nonprofit environments and to provide the NPO community with a clear example of what a data-informed approach can accomplish.
 This simulation allows for open analysis while maintaining privacy and ethical standards.

 The structure of the dataset makes it possible to demonstrate how nonprofit engagement can be improved through analytics without relying on sensitive real-world data.